skibblenybbles/django-grunt/README.md

 The problem is that typical Django projects use the staticfiles app for managing static files.
 Static files are usually stored in several locations without a common directory ancestor.
-Before you can use Grunt to manipulate your static files, you need to use the staticfiles app's `collectstatic` management command to collect all of your static files into one common directory.
+Before you can use Grunt to manipulate your static files, you need to run the `collectstatic` management command to gather all of your static files into one common directory.

-After running Grunt on your collected static files, you probably want to use Django's `runserver` command to try out the collected static files that have been processed by Grunt in your browser.
+After running Grunt to process your collected static files, you need to change some settings and use the `runserver` management command to test out the processed files in your browser.

+django-grunt helps to simplify this process with management commands and template context variables.

 ### Installation and Usage